 The Rev. Msgr.
-Larry J. Droll Scholarship for Catholic Laity, established in 2002, is designed to assist Catholic laymen and women who are pursuing a graduate degree in theology and church-related professions that might qualify them for professional positions in parish and diocesan ministry.
+Larry J. Droll Scholarship for Catholic Laity, established in 2002, is designed to assist Catholic laymen and women pursuing a graduate degree in theology and church-related professions that might qualify them for professional positions in parish diocesan ministry.

-This scholarship is geared towards those who have already obtained their bachelor’s degree and who are either enrolled or want to enroll into any Catholic graduate school in Texas, Arizona, Florida, Louisiana, New Mexico, Oklahoma or Mississippi.
-Applicants may also be enrolled in an extension program or in the Catholic University of America School of Canon Law.
+This scholarship is geared towards those who have already obtained their bachelor’s degree and who are either enrolled or want to enroll in any Catholic graduate school in Texas, Arizona, Florida, Louisiana, New Mexico, Oklahoma, or Mississippi.
+Applicants may also be enrolled in an extension program or at the Catholic University of America School of Canon Law.

-Ashley Appel of Diamondhead, Mississippi and Bridget Hanafin of McKinney, Texas were selected to receive the 2018 Rev. Larry J. Droll Scholarship for Catholic Laity.
+Elsa Hernandez of Lubbock, Texas, Mariela Serna of McAllen, Texas, and Jesus Zenteno of Laredo, Texas, were selected to receive the 2020 Rev. Msgr.
+Larry J. Droll Scholarship for Catholic Laity.

 Hernandez is studying to serve the Diocese of Lubbock.
 She attends the University of Dallas Neuhoff School of Ministry, where she is seeking a Masters of Catechetical Ministry.
 She holds a Bachelor of Science in Nursing from Texas Tech Health Science Center.
 In addition to serving as a Catholic School Nurse, Hernandez works as the Children’s Faith Formation Coordinator for her parish.